khanhducle/khanhducle.github.io/basic_cbir_pipeline.md

 # Basic CBIR Pipeline
 ![CBIR Pipeline](https://github.com/khanhducle/khanhducle.github.io/blob/master/images/Pipeline.PNG)
 Visual search framework consists of an off-line stage and an on-line stage.
-- In the offline stage, each image in the database is represented by some feature vectors and then indexed in the database using some data structure.
+- In the offline stage, each image in the database is represented by some feature vectors (Feature Extraction0 and then indexed in the database using some data structure (Database Indexing).
 - In the online stage, a user will submit a query image to the system (by uploading from computer/mobile app).
-The system wil
+The system will:

-   1. extract features from this query image
+   1. extract features from this query image (Feature Extraction Block)
-   2.
+   2. apply similarity function to compare the query features to the features already indexed (Image Scoring)
+   3. apply post-processing techniques to improve search results (Search Reranking)
+   4. return most relevant results to the user (Output Images)
 ## Building Block Explanation

 ### Feature Extraction Block